KS2 Sats Test Papers 2019 Teachers Guide

 1. You have time

 The Year 6 2019 test papers are in, yes…2019.
 However, that doesn’t mean you can be complacent.
-Conduct a baseline tests as soon as possible.
+Conduct a baseline test as soon as possible.
 This will give you an initial snapshot of areas for intervention.
 You can use the government 2018 KS2 SATs test papers from this year. https://www.gov.uk/government/publications/key-stage-2-tests-2018-mathematics-test-materials or if you’d like a baseline but with instant marking… get in touch!

 As the old saying goes, ‘failing to plan is planning to fail!’.
 As teachers, it part of our DNA but it’s not just planning – it is planning effectively.
 A great resource is the White Rose planning Schemes of Learning.